ryanxora/To-Do-List/ReadMe.md

-Sure, let's break down this jQuery code step by step:
+(using chatGpt)let's break down this jQuery code step by step:

 ### 1. Document Ready Function